root-project/web/install/index.md

 sqg -p root -o root­queue   # Create a queue for ROOT with dependencies sbopkg -i rootqueue        # Install ROOT with it's dependencies
 ```
-Remember, that the official recommendation for all slackbuilds (including ROOT) is that your
+Remember, that the official recommendation for all slackbuilds (including ROOT) is that you
 chose the FULL INSTALL for Slackware.